What is your Ofsted rating?

-Of course!
+Yes of course!
 We are a fully inclusive nursery and have been awarded the ‘Trafford Inclusion Friendly Award’ for several years.
 We pride ourselves on adapting our care to the individual needs of each child to give them the best support we can.

 Do you have connections and relationships with surrounding schools?

-Do you have CCTV in your nursery and can I view it?
+Do you have CCTV in your nursery?

 How secure is the nursery?

-OUTSIDE PLAY, TRIPS AND EXTRA-CURRICULAR ACTIVITIES
+OUTSIDE PLAY, TRIPS, AND EXTRA-CURRICULAR ACTIVITIES

 How often will my child go outside to play?

 We aim to have all children outside at least twice a day, all year round.
 As we treat all children as individuals there may be times when your little one does not wish to go outside, and this is always taken into consideration.
-During warmer weather children can access the outdoors as much as they want, working around the hottest part of the day, if the weather is particularly hot.
-We will follow sun protection guidance and request that families provide their own sun care cream and legionnaire style caps.
+During warmer weather children can access the outdoors as much as they want, working around the hottest part of the day.
+If the weather is particularly hot, we will follow sun protection guidance and request that families provide their own sun care cream and legionnaire style caps.

 Do you go for trips/walks?

-Does Richmond House hold extra-curricular activities?
+Does Richmond House Kindergarten hold extra-curricular activities?

-FEES, ADMIN FEE, FUNDED PLACES, DISCOUNTS AND WAYS TO PAY
+DEPOSITS, FEES, FUNDING, AND WAYS TO PAY

 Do I need to pay a deposit/admin fee to secure my child’s place?